Sunday, December 31, 2017

 6. Big Boss Man

-The album contains all the hallmarks of Elvis' later career -- rock, pop, country, folk and many ballads.
-Timeline wise, this would have been the last studio album before his comeback special.
+The album contains all of Elvis' later career hallmarks -- rock, pop, country, folk and many ballads.
+Timeline-wise, this would have been the last studio album before his comeback special.
 This album also has a heavy Jerry Reed influence.
-He wrote both "Guitar Man" and "U.S. Male," and played guitar on them as well as on two other tracks, "Big Boss Man" and "Too Much Monkey Business."
+Reed wrote both "Guitar Man" and "U.S. Male," and played guitar on them as well as on two other tracks, "Big Boss Man" and "Too Much Monkey Business."
 As a result, the album has a very noticeable country rock feel throughout.

-If it had been released, it probably would not have done very well commercially.
+This album probably would not have done very well commercially if it had been released.
 Five of these songs charted as singles, but the highest, "U.S. Male," only made it to No. 28 on the Billboard Hot 100.
 It would take the TV special, now known as the "'68 Comeback" later in the year to make Elvis a music star again.
 But in retrospect, this album I think would have shown that he was still making good music before that (even if it was drowned out by the banal soundtracks).

 All 11 tracks are available on the Elvis box set From Nashville to Memphis: The Complete '60s Masters.
 For the album cover, just a homemade touch-up job using existing artwork.